 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Many studies have reported the presence of cancer stem cells (CSCs) in breast cancer (BC), highlighting the correlation between CSCs and BC aggressiveness.
 Sex steroids and steroid receptors play a pivotal role in BCSCs.
-By controlling different pathways, BCSCs are able to influence both recurrence and drug resistance.
-Therefore, better knowledge of BCSC features and would be useful to employ these cells as BC prognostic factor and develop new promising therapies targeting these cells and improving BC recurrence.
+By controlling different pathways, BCSCs are able to influence both BC recurrence and drug resistance.
+Therefore, better knowledge of BCSC features and behavior would be useful to employ these cells as BC prognostic factors, and develop new promising therapies targeting these cells and improving BC recurrence.

-Giovannelli P, Di Donato M, Galasso G, Di Zazzo E, Medici N, Bilancio A, Migliaccio A, Castoria G. Breast cancer stem cells: he role of sex steroid receptors.
+Giovannelli P, Di Donato M, Galasso G, Di Zazzo E, Medici N, Bilancio A, Migliaccio A, Castoria G. Breast cancer stem cells: the role of sex steroid receptors.
 World J Stem Cells 2019; In press

 INTRODUCTION

-Breast cancer (BC) is the most common cancer in women worldwide and the second common cancer overall[1].
-Although it is considered a postmenopausal disease, genetic predisposition, aging, gender, age of menarca, null parity, late age menopause and familial history of BC still represent the leading risk factors for BC[2].
+Breast cancer (BC) is the most common cancer in women worldwide and the second most common cancer overall[1].
+Although it is considered to be a postmenopausal disease, genetic predisposition, aging, gender, age of menarca, null parity, late age menopause and familial history of BC still represent the leading risk factors for BC[2].

 Transformation of breast stem/progenitor cells is involved in breast carcinogenesis[3] and many studies have reported the presence of cancer stem cells (CSCs) in malignant BC[4-6].
-CSCs might positively affect survival, metastatic spreading and therapy escape[7].
-Specifically, secretion of interleukins 6 and 8 (IL-6 and IL-8) by associated fibroblasts, mesenchymal stem cells and macrophages CSC self-renewal in BC, further pointing to the role of microenvironment in cancer progression[7].
-Estradiol also influences the breast cancer stem cell(BCSC) population in a paracrine other factors, including metalloproteases, insulin growth factor, platelet growth factor released by cancer-surrounding cells, might affect proliferation, invasiveness and metastatic spreading of BC cells[8,9].
+CSCs might positively affect tumor survival, metastatic spreading and therapy escape[7].
+Specifically, secretion of interleukins 6 and 8 (IL-6 and IL-8) by tumor associated fibroblasts, mesenchymal stem cells and macrophages promote CSCs self-renewal in BC, further pointing to the role of tumor microenvironment in cancer progression[7].
+Estradiol also influences the breast cancer stem cells (BCSCs) population in a paracrine manner, as well as other factors, including metalloproteases (MMPs), insulin growth factor (IGF), platelet growth factor (PDGF) released by cancer-surrounding cells, which might affect proliferation, invasiveness and metastatic spreading of BC cells[8,9].

-The presence and frequency of CSCs , however, related to BC type and many findings have shown a strong correlation between CSCs and BC aggressiveness. etaanalyss twelve published studies shown that BCSCs are significantly associated with high histological grade, human epidermal receptor-2 positivity estrogen receptor (ER) and PR negativity, with size or nodal status[10].
+The presence and frequency of CSCs are, however, related to BC type, and many findings have shown a strong correlation between CSCs and BC aggressiveness.
+Meta-analyses from twelve published studies have shown that BCSCs are significantly associated with high histological grade, human epidermal receptor-2 (Her-2) positivity, estrogen receptor (ER) and progesterone receptor (PR) negativity, as well as the absence of any correlation with tumor size or nodal status[10].
 Moreover, BCSCs are resistant to classical therapies.
-By enriching the BCSC population, anti-cancer treatments often fail. hemo- or radio-resistance of BCSCs has been attributed to different factors.
+By enriching for the BCSC population, anti-cancer treatments often fail.
+Chemo- or radio-resistance of BCSCs has been attributed to different factors.
 As it occurs in SCs, they persistently remain in a quiescent state (G0 phase), while the cancer cells quickly replicate.
-Therefore, the standard therapies, which only act on rapidly dividing cells, ineffective BCSCs[11].
-Again, BCSCs enhanced expression of ATP-binding cassette transporters and aldehyde dehydrogenase (ALDH), both capable redu the drug concentration inside cells[12].
-Lastly, BCSCs exhibit an altered response to DNA damage, which protect them from apoptosis[11].
-All these properties make them resistant to the current available antineoplastic therapies.
+Therefore, the standard therapies, which only act on rapidly dividing cells, are ineffective against BCSCs[11].
+Again, BCSCs have enhanced expression of ATP-binding cassette (ABC) transporters and aldehyde dehydrogenase (ALDH), both capable of reducing the drug concentration inside cells[12].
+Lastly, BCSCs exhibit an altered response to DNA damage, which protects them from apoptosis[11].
+All of these properties make them resistant to the currently available antineoplastic therapies.

 The role of sex steroids (estrogens, progestins and androgens) as well as SSRs in BC is largely recognized[13].
 It is also currently accepted that sex steroids sustain the stem cell population in normal and malignant breast.
-An increase in stem cell population might lead to cancer susceptibility in normal breast, while an increase in BCSCs influences both drug resistance and tumor recurrence[14,15].
-Taken together, findings far suggest that CSCs represent a very promising prognostic factor in BC, although additional studies are required to confirm their importance in clinical practice.
+An increase in the stem cell population might lead to cancer susceptibility in normal breast, while an increase in BCSCs influences both drug resistance and tumor recurrence[14,15].
+Taken together, findings collected thus far suggest that CSCs represent a very promising prognostic factor in BC, although additional studies are required to confirm their importance in clinical practice.